aaronik/ai-functions/README.md

 ## Notes

-You can see a video demo of the `ai()` function here: https://youtu.be/a_5-7qCuzpw
+You can see an old video demo of the `ai()` function here: https://youtu.be/a_5-7qCuzpw

 ## TODO

-* a vision - can I supply an area for it to use for memory,  that summarizes what its learned and would like to hold on to in order to better answer future requests?
-For each request, in 20 lines only, each of no more than 80 character's width, which exists between the -----'s, it can modify what's in the 20 80 width lines of memory any way it wants, but it can't exceed that many lines so that the memory can best serve it to answer future questions.
 * Allow models to be swapped out